Cairnarvon/uptime/doc/index.rst

 All of these functions return either a floating point number representing the number of seconds of uptime, or :const:`None`, same as :func:`uptime.uptime`.
 You probably shouldn't call them yourself, but they're here if you want to.

+Note that if :func:`uptime.uptime` returns :const:`None` for you, all of these functions will return :const:`None` as well; they're really only good for figuring out by which mechanism uptime was discovered.

 .. function:: _uptime_beos